 Pumps: In my opinion, pumps are the most versatile style of shoe.
 They work for women of nearly all ages, heights, styles, and income brackets.
 The can be easily dressed up or dressed down.
 They come in a HUGE variety of styles, from sky-scraping heels to kittens, from snub toes to exaggerated points, and there’s something for every woman.
 A set of great pumps in your favorite neutral is a must.

 Tall boots: Ahhh, I can hear the groans and grumbles already.
-But the fact is that tall boots have become a classic style – again, working across many stylistic boundaries – and there ARE ways of tracking down a pair that fits.
+But the fact is that tall boots are a classic style – again, working across many stylistic boundaries – and there ARE ways of tracking down a pair that fits.
 Even if you have narrow or wide calves, or can’t take a heel.
 No client has ever escaped my grasp without investing in a pair of tall boots.
 Again, go for your favorite neutral to start – black, brown, congac, or gray.

 Red shoes of some sort: Many women prefer to keep red well away from their faces, but virtually every woman can do red shoes.
-And, as red is edging its way into neutral territory with every passing season, every woman should do red shoes.
+And, as red is edging its way into neutral territory with every passing season, every woman should at least consider red shoes.
 You choose the style, heel height, and material.
 Just make sure that your base collection of neutral shoes includes one pair of bright red ones.

 And those are the shoe bases that I believe every stylish woman should cover!
-You’ll notice that there are no hiking boots or gym shoes on this list.
+You’ll notice that there are no snow boots or gym shoes on this list.
 That’s because those styles are activity-specific, and I assume that if you engage in those activities, those shoes will naturally work their way into your collection.
 Also omitted are casual wear-specific shoes.
 I don’t have weekend-only shoes because I use fun, interesting, slightly dressy shoes as a way to create unity between my work and weekend looks.
 And I encourage other women to do the same.

 All images courtesy Zappos.com.